 We take a light-hearted look at the food habits you learned as a child that may still be operating on a sub-conscious level.
 Maybe you eat at high speed barely chewing or tasting the food, or eat in anticipation, just in case you might be hungry later?
 Perhaps you always clear your plate or eat when the clock tells you it’s mealtime?
 By uncovering your food habits, you can awaken from the autopilot and break free from the hold they have on you.

-Your attitude toward your body can severely affect your food choices and eating behaviours, from restricting food in the desire to be slim to overeating as a form of self-sabotage.
-In this session, we focus on healing this negative relationship so you can accept the body you have today.
-Instead of striving for change, you learn to accept your body for the amazing creation it is and move forward from a place of love.
+How you feel about your body often informs your relationship with food and eating, from restricting food in the desire to be slim to overeating as a form of self-sabotage.
+We focus on healing this negative relationship so you can accept the body you have today and move forward from a place of love.
 With the focus on gratitude and respect, we explore how you can appreciate and nurture yourself and your precious body with kindness.